The HSI Doctoral Fellowship

 Applicants of all nationalities are eligible.
 The Fellowship is awarded only to individuals enrolled in, or admitted to, a doctoral program (or comparable terminal academic program) at the time of award and continuation, whose academic and professional work demonstrates clear alignment with at least one of HSI's four pillars.

 International students are eligible.
-The Fellowship is structured as an unrestricted scholarship grant that does not require services in exchange and is therefore intended to be compatible with student visa categories that prohibit unauthorized employment.
+The Fellowship is structured as a scholarship grant that does not require services in exchange, and is therefore intended to be compatible with student visa categories that prohibit unauthorized employment.
 Recipients are responsible for confirming with their institution's Designated School Official, or equivalent, that acceptance of the grant is consistent with their visa status.

 Selection criteria